xGrahir/Space-Game/README.md

 <h2> How to Play </h2>

-<p>Just choose answer you think is correct, and then hit the button, but rember you have limited time! </p>
+<p>Just choose answer you think is correct, and then hit the button, but remember, you have limited time! </p>